 Landec Ag has a revolving line of credit which allows for borrowings of up to \$7.5 million, based on Landec Ag's inventory levels.
-The interest rate on the revolving line of credit is the prime rate plus 0.50%, currently 4.5% on an annual basis.
+The interest rate on the revolving line of credit is the prime rate plus 0.375% (4.875% at August 29, 2004).
 The line of credit contains certain restrictive covenants, which, among other things, restrict the ability of Landec Ag to make payments on debt owed by Landec Ag to Landec.
 Landec has pledged substantially all of the assets of Landec Ag to secure the line of credit.
-At February 29, 2004, zero was outstanding under Landec Ag's revolving line of credit.
+At August 29, 2004, \$2.5 million was outstanding under Landec Ag's revolving line of credit.

-At February 29, 2004, Landec's total debt, including current maturities and capital lease obligations, was \$10.2 million and the total debt to equity ratio was 18% as compared to 23% at May 25, 2003.
-Of this debt, approximately \$6.3 million was comprised of revolving lines of credit and approximately \$3.9 million was comprised of term debt and capital lease obligations, \$2.1 million of which is mortgage debt on Apio's manufacturing facilities.
+At August 29, 2004, Landec's total debt, including current maturities and capital lease obligations, was \$9.5 million and the total debt to equity ratio was 16% compared to 15% at May 30, 2004.
+Of this debt, approximately \$5.9 million was comprised of revolving lines of credit and approximately \$3.6 million was comprised of term debt and capital lease obligations, \$2.2 million of which is mortgage debt on Apio's manufacturing facilities.
 The amount of debt outstanding on Landec's revolving lines of credit fluctuates over time.
 Borrowings on Landec's lines of credit are expected to vary with seasonal requirements of the Company's businesses.
-In addition, in connection with Landec's acquisition of Apio, Landec has remaining obligations to pay the former owners of Apio \$1.3 million.
-The \$1.3 million will be paid during the third quarter of fiscal year 2005 and is recorded as long-term debt.
-An additional \$199,000 in earn out payments will be paid in March 2004 and is classified as a current liability.
+In addition, in connection with Landec's acquisition of Apio, Landec has remaining obligations to pay the former owners of Apio \$1.2 million (recorded at 1.1 million on a discounted basis) The \$1.2 million will be paid during the third quarter of fiscal year 2005 and is recorded as current portion of long-term debt.